monster-js/monster-js/docs/main-concept/lifecycle-hooks.md

 ## Summary

-Weco JS lifecycle hooks allow you to tap into various stages of a component's lifecycle:
+Monster JS lifecycle hooks allow you to tap into various stages of a component's lifecycle:

 * `connected`: Triggered when the component is connected to the DOM.
 * `disconnected`: Triggered when the component is disconnected from the DOM.